Sarikayaelif/sarikaya_elif_crushing_bug/readme.md

 # Crushing Bugs
-  Troubleshooting in Drag and drop puzzles
+  Troubleshooting in Drag and drop puzzles project.

 ## Roadmap
 there are two bugs needs to solve